josefcohen96/TDP/popcorn_palace_typescript/Instructions.md

 ---

 ### 🪑 Seats
-Each showtime gets its own layout of seats.
+Each screening gets its own layout of seats.

-Seat numbers are numeric (`1`, `2`, `3`, ...) and linked to the showtime.
+Seat numbers are numeric (`1`, `2`, `3`, ...) and linked to the screening.

 The layout is loaded from `/config/halls.config.json`.

 ---

 ### 🎫 Bookings
-Users can book one or more seats for a showtime.
+Users can book one or more seats for a screening.

 **Input**:
 ```json